 The timing was right for companies who did the work of committing significant resources and effort to the cloud over the past two years.
 Today, we’re exiting and era of economic abundance and entering one of greater uncertainty.
 Thus, every dollar spent—cloud or otherwise—must go through rigorous qualification.

 It is increasingly important that companies “crack the code” to cloud value. and identify specific use cases on which to focus their efforts.
-Driving real businesses agility, efficiency and growth in the cloud requires strong commitment and a strategic approach.
+Yesterday, technology was the disruptor.
+Today it is the enabler—a certainty in turbulent times.
+Driving real businesses agility, efficiency and growth in the cloud requires strong commitment and adopting reinvention as a strategy.
 There are five practices companies should embrace in order to achieve peak value and unlock future opportunities.

 Five practices for maximizing cloud value: